MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 ## 2.3 Code-based, or static, analysis

 **Summary** Static code/binary analysis should be enabled by default, to be secure by default.
-Static analysis is a compiler technology that analyzes a program (either in source code form or in compiled executable form) for required safety and security policies when it is being built, not at execution time when an exploit can occur on the customer's machine.
+Static analysis is a compiler technology that analyzes a program (either in source code form or in compiled executable form) for required safety and security policies when it's being built, not at execution time when an exploit can occur on the customer's machine.

 **Recommendations** Microsoft recommends that you: